presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

     try:
        test.testEqual(new_number, 9)
     except:
-       print "Failed test: the variable new_number does not exist yet"
+       print "Test failed: the variable new_number does not exist yet"

 6. Write in a comment what each line of this code does.